FruitieX/tgameboy/README.md

     $EDITOR ~/.tgameboy-token.js
     node index.js <path-to-rom>.gb

+now you should be able to send the `/start` command to your bot and it will send back a keypad.
+`/stop` can be used to hide the keypad.

-now you should be able to send commands to your bot and invite it to groups in order to play with your friends! note that game state is shared across all groups/private chats that the bot is in.
+you can invite the bot to groups in order to play with your friends! note that game state is shared across all groups/private chats that the bot is in.

 ## screenshot